BrownieO/Conlang-notes/Grammar/affixes.md

 # Affixes
-Affixes are morphemes attached to words to create meaning.
+Affixes are morphemes attached to words to augment their meaning.

-All affixes are on [MetroMan's website](https://www.metroman.me/balkeon/docs/affixes/)
+All affixes are on [MetroMan's website](https://www.metroman.me/balkeon/docs/affixes/).